Get Ready for the next Sale in:

 4.4331 Reviews Write A Review Ask Question

-Sap Green: Originally made from berries, this actual lightfast colour is a predictable mixture that can be easily warmed with Hansa Yellows or cooled with blues.
+Sap Green, initially made from berries, is a lightfast colour that is a predictable mixture that can be easily warmed with Hansa Yellows or cooled with Blues.

-• Pigment Name: -andnbsp;PB15:2-Phthalo Blue (alpha copper phthalocyanine); PY83 Indian Yellow; HR70 Diarylide Yellow
+• Pigment Name: PB15:2 Phthalo Blue (alpha copper phthalocyanine); PY83 Indian Yellow; HR70 Diarylide Yellow

 • Vehicle: Alkali refined linseed oil